nick42d/youtui/README.md

 |UploadAlbum|[ ]||
 |DeleteUploadEntity|[x]||

-\* get watch playlist is partially implemented only
+\* GetWatchPlaylist is partially implemented only
 - only returns playlist and lyrics ids

-\* get artist is partially implemented only
+\* GetArtist is partially implemented only
 - only returns albums and songs

-\* only the tracking url from get song is implemented - as GetSongTrackingUrl.
+\* Only the tracking url from GetSong is implemented - as GetSongTrackingUrl.
+Any additional features for GetSong are not currently planned - recommend taking a look at `rusty_ytdl` library for these features.

 \* Note, significantly dynamic pages, such as Get Home are not currently planned.